14 Post-earnings announcement drift

 A concept frequently encountered in accounting and finance research is the fiscal year.
 Most US firms have financial reporting periods ending on 31 December of each year.
 Most Australian firms have financial reporting periods ending on 30 June of each year, perhaps because accountants don’t want to be preparing financial statements during the summer month of January.

 Some US firms (often retailers) have fiscal year-ends in January.
 For example, Autodesk—“a global leader in 3D design, engineering, and entertainment software and services”—had a fiscal year-end on 31 January 2021.
 In contrast, Akamai Technologies had a fiscal year-end ending 31 December 2020.
-An analyst wishing to compare financial performance of Autodesk and Akamai is likely to line up these two periods as both being in “fiscal 2020”.
+An analyst wishing to compare financial performance of Autodesk and Akamai is likely to line up both of these periods as “fiscal 2020”.

 Note that there is no standard definition of “fiscal year” in practice.
 Fedex describes the year ending 31 May 2020 as “fiscal 2019” and General Mills describes the same period as “fiscal 2020”.

 Compustat has the variable fyear (called fyearq on comp.fundq), which is described as “fiscal year”.
-Before zooming in on fyear, note that there are four variables of type Date on comp.funda and these are listed in the table below.
+Before zooming in on fyear, note that there are four variables of type Date on comp.funda and these are listed in Table 14.1.

 Table 14.1: Date variables on comp.funda